Birds

 East African Gray-Crowned Crane

-Unlike other crane species, gray-crowned cranes can perch in the trees thanks to prehensile hind toes that allow them to grasp branches.
+Gray-crowned cranes can perch in the trees thanks to prehensile (grasping) hind toes.

 Flamingos